giacoballoccu/GraphComparison/README.md

  After a while (wait!) it should print some public DNS in a green color, these are the public dns of your instances.
  It can happen that the command doesn't work (with an error like "Connection timeout"), usually it can be solved by doing a `terraform destroy` and re-do the `terraform apply`.

-9. Connect via ssh to all your instances via
+8. Connect via ssh to all your instances via
  ```
 ssh -i <PATH_TO_SPARK_TERRAFORM>/spark-terraform-master/GraphComparison.pem ubuntu@<PUBLIC DNS>
  ```
 If Terraform for some reason didn't print the DNS of the nodes you can find the public dns of the master as the node s01 in your aws console.
-10. Execute on the master (one by one):
+9. Connect to the master and execute (one by one):
  ```
 cp Jars/graphframes-0.8.1-spark3.0-s_2.12.jar /opt/spark-3.0.1-bin-hadoop2.7/jars/graphframes-0.8.1-spark3.0-s_2.12.jar
 $HADOOP_HOME/sbin/start-dfs.sh